syncfusion/ej2-javascript-docs/src/documenteditor/document-editor/spell-check.md

 ### EnableOptimizedSpellCheck

-Document editor provides option to spellcheck page by page when loading the documents.
+Document Editor provides option to spellcheck page by page when loading the documents.
 The default value of this property is false, so when opening the document spellcheck web API will be called for each word in the document.
 To optimize the frequency of spellcheck web API calls, you can enable this property.

 The following code example illustrates how to enable optimized spell checking.